philskaroulis/bare-bones/README.md

 # bare-bones
-Skeleton project used to seed repos
+Skeleton project used to seed my repos